Viceroyalty of Peru: Culture

 Viceroy Francisco de Borja y Aragón reorganized the University of San Marcos and Luis Jerónimo Fernández de Cabrera founded two chairs of medicine.
 In the 1710s, Viceroy Diego Ladrón de Guevara established a chair of anatomy.
 Teodoro de Croix and Francisco Gil de Taboada founded anatomy centers.
 In 1810 the medical school of San Fernando was founded.

 On the death of the Peruvian astronomer Doctor Francisco Ruiz Lozano, Viceroy Melchor Liñán y Cisneros (with the approval of the Crown) gave mathematics a permanent position in the University of San Marcos.
 Mathematics was attached to the chair of cosmography.
 Doctor Juan Ramón Koening, a Belgian by birth, was named to the chair..
 Viceroy Manuel de Guirior created two new chairs at the university.

 Luis Enríquez de Guzmán, 9th Count of Alba de Liste founded the Naval Academy of the colony.
 Francisco Gil de Taboada supported the navigation school.
 Teodoro de Croix began the Botanic Garden of Lima.

-Francisco de Borja y Aragón also founded, in Cuzco, the Colegio del Príncipe for sons of the Indigenous nobility and the Colegio de San Francisco for sons of the conquistadors.
+Francisco de Borja y Aragón also founded, in Cusco, the Colegio del Príncipe for sons of the Indigenous nobility and the Colegio de San Francisco for sons of the conquistadors.
 Manuel de Amat y Juniet founded the Royal College of San Carlos.

 The first books printed in Peru were produced by Antonio Ricardo, a printer from Turin who settled in Lima.
 Diego de Benavides y de la Cueva built the first theater in Lima.
 Manuel de Oms y de Santa Pau founded a literary academy in 1709 and promoted weekly literary discussions in the palace that attracted some of Lima's best writers.
 These included the famous Criollo scholar Pedro Peralta y Barnuevo and several Indigenous poets.
 Oms introduced French and Italian fashions in the viceroyalty.
 The Italian musician Rocco Cerruti (1688–1760) arrived in Peru.
 Francisco Gil de Taboada supported the foundation of the newspaper El Mercurio Peruano in 1791 and founded the Academy of Fine Arts.

 Jesuit Barnabé de Cobo (1582–1657), who explored Mexico and Peru, brought the cinchona bark from Lima to Spain in 1632, and afterwards to Rome and other parts of Italy.

 In 1671, Rose of Lima was canonized by Pope Clement X. Rose was the first native-born American to become a Catholic saint.
 Pope Benedict XIII elevated another two important Peruvian saints, Toribio Alfonso de Mogrovejo and Francisco de Solano.

 Diego Quispe Tito was a famous artist before the age of Independence.